circleci/circleci-docs/jekyll/_cci2_ja/testing-ios.md

   - run: nvm install 12.22.3 && nvm alias default 12.22.3
 ```

-These images are also compatiable with the official [CircleCI Node orb](https://circleci.com/developer/orbs/orb/circleci/node), which helps to manage your NodeJS installation along with caching packages.

 ### Images using Xcode 12.5 and earlier
 {: #images-using-xcode-125-and-earlier }

 These images come with at least one version of NodeJS installed directly using `brew`.

-**Note:** the `[` character is necessary to uniquely identify the iPhone 7 simulator, as the phone + watch simulator is also present in the build image:

-**Note:** the `[` character is necessary to uniquely identify the iPhone 7 simulator, as the phone + watch simulator is also present in the build image:
+Version information for the installed NodeJS versions can be found in [the software manifests for the image]((#supported-xcode-versions)).

+These images are also compatiable with the official [CircleCI Node orb](https://circleci.com/developer/orbs/orb/circleci/node), which helps to manage your NodeJS installation, by installing `nvm`, along with caching packages.

 ## Using Homebrew
 {: #using-homebrew }